 So, our 50th is a big deal, right?
 Is there a goal?
 I’d like to mark this 50th

-Our overall Goal is to have 70% of our class sending support to Mac.
+Our overall Goal is to have 71% of our class sending support to Mac.
 We can do that!
-Our financial goal for the 50th Reunion is $6 Million with $500,000 to the Mac Fund.
+Our financial goal for the 50th Reunion is $10 Million.

 A friend told me I do not need to know exactly what my Planned Gift amount will be.
 Really?
 Who do I talk to for answers?

 You need a good estimate or actual amount to count toward our goal.
 You can either call Theresa at 651-696-6087 or email her at email@example.com.
 She can give you a good way to estimate if that’s your choice.